-- 2. This list includes usually prescribed medications for which diagnosis is possible only by video consultation such as antifungal medications for Tinea Cruris, Ciprofloxacillin eye drops for Conjunctivitis etc. and Re-fill medications for chronic diseases such as Diabetes, Hypertension, Asthma etc - 3.
-This list includes 'add-on' medications which are used to optimize an existing condition.
-For instance, if the patient is already on Atenolol for hypertension and the blood pressure is not controlled, an ACE inhibitor such as Enalapril - 4.
-For instance, Anti-Cancer drugs; Narcotics such as Morphine, Codeine etc
+Re-fill medications for chronic diseases such as Diabetes, Hypertension, Asthma etc This list includes 'add-on' medications which are used to optimize an existing condition.
+For instance, if the patient is placed and the blaced preserves is not existing list of the blaced preserves.

+4. For instance, Anti-Cancer drugs; Narcotics such as Morphine, Codeine etc